QBI-Software/NEURON-tutorial/lessons/simple.md

 ## Part A: "Ball and Stick" model

-We will now create an extremely simple neuron, or a "Ball and Stick" soma-dendrite model.
-Despite this, it will be able to fire action potentials in response to input into it's dendrite.
+To introduce the sequence of events involved in setting up a model, we will create an extremely simple neuron consisting solely of a soma and a dendrite called a "Ball and Stick" model.

-To do this, we need to define the anatomy, and biophysics of the neuron.
 It will have the following characteristics:

 + Resting potential (`Vm`) = -65 mV throughout the cell.
 + Specific capacitance (`cm`) = 1 &micro;F/cm^2